catie-aq/infere-anything-FAST/README.md

 Scripts to infere with any .onnx model FAST !

-(if needded, TensorRT installation in a secure way via doctrt with the trtexec tool (to intall if needed!) with the command : trtexec --onnx=your_model.onnx --saveEngine=7_classes_fp16.trt --fp16
+convert .onnx to .trt with the trtexec tool (to install if needed!) with the command : trtexec --onnx=your_model.onnx --saveEngine=7_classes_fp16.trt --fp16

-Then run (and/or adapt the tensort.py script.
+Then run (and/or adapt) the inference script : inference_with_tensort.py

+Note : builder and dockerfile are only here to help install tensorRT